 1 | DO NOT LITTER

 This may be the most basic of all travel etiquettes, but is often overlooked by many tourists.
-Put your trash where it belong.
+Put your trash where it belongs.

 As a responsible tourist, you can also limit your plastic use and reduce your waste as you travel by making sustainable choices in your travel gear.

-Another example would be avoiding the use of plastic straws, that contribute a large portion of the waste in oceans.
+Another example of responsible tourism would be to avoid the use of plastic straws, that contribute a large portion of the waste in oceans.
 The solution to this would be to use a metal straw or no straw at all.